oyar99/Yolo-VideoAnalytics/README.md

-# SemInvestigacion
+# Video analytics

-Developed a prototype for an application of video analytics.
+Developed a prototype for the course __Research Training__ at Universidad de La Sabana

+2019